-- Absence of deforestation-related embargos by Ibama and state environmental bodies. - Absence of incidents on Indigenous Lands and Fully Protected Conservation Units. - Non-involvement in deforestation areas after 2008 in the Amazon biome that are not in compliance with the Soybean Moratorium. - Fulfillment of the requisites of the State of Pará Green Grain Protocol. - Absence of personal or corporate tax ID numbers on the blacklist of forced or hard labor.
+- Absence of deforestation-related embarged by Ibama and state environmental bodies - Absence of incidents on Indigenous Lan and Fully Protected Conservation Units. - Non-involvement in deforestation areas a 2008 in the Amazon biome that are not i compliance with the Soybean Moratorium - Fulfillment of the requisites of the State of Pará Green Grain Protocol. - Absence of personal or corporate tax ID numbers on the blacklist of forced or hard labor.